Course Orientation

 If you decide to drop the course, you must officially withdraw at the registration office by the posted drop date to receive a "W" grade.
 If you never participate or just stop participating without officially withdrawing, you will receive the "F" grade.

-This course is founded on the principle that all who participate will do so with the honesty befitting adult, professional studies.
+This course is based on the principle that all who participate will do so with the honesty befitting adult, professional studies.
 Without integrity of all students, the integrity of the course, this school, and your own credentials all suffer.
 This means that all students are expected to submit only their own work on online tests or any other component of this course.
 Thus, students may not receive inappropriate help nor give inappropriate help to other students.

 One last thing: